Al-Ghazali: Decade of seclusion

+Al-Ghazālī returned to Nishapur in Dhu al-Qa'da 499 (July 1106) and resumed teaching at the Nizamiyya there.
+As he states in al-Munqidh (pp. 65–68), which is understood to have been written during this period of seclusion:

+"Before I was teaching the knowledge that brought prestige and position…; now, however, I am calling to the knowledge that leads one to renounce position."

 Works

 A total of about 70 works can be attributed to al-Ghazali.
 He is also known to have written a fatwa against the Taifa kings of al-Andalus, declaring them to be unprincipled, not fit to rule and that they should be removed from power.
 This fatwa was used by Yusuf ibn Tashfin to justify his conquest of al-Andalus.